Resource Guide

 If you would like raise money for a non-profit organization, it is best to provide an online source directly to the non-profit for your audience to donate directly to them.

-If you would like to accept donations for a non-profit, you’ll need to first complete the Benefit Authorization form prior to the event: https://win.wwu.edu/submitter/form/start/370483 After the event, you'll submit an Expenditure Request requesting a check be sent to the organization from your club account.
+If you would like to accept donations for a non-profit, you’ll need to first complete the Benefit Authorization form on WIN prior to the event.
+After the event, you'll submit an Expenditure Request requesting a check be sent to the organization from your club account.
 Your advisor/supervisor will also need to attach a Settlement Statement document to the ER which outlines the revenue and donation details.

 eMarket Sites

-This eMarket allows clubs to sell merchandise such as stickers, t-shirts, etc as well as collect contributions to club activities.
-Note: if someone wants to make a tax-deductible donation, they will need to use the Foundation's give page: https://alumniq.wwu.edu/giving/make-a-gift
+The Club eMarket site allows clubs to sell merchandise such as stickers, t-shirts, etc as well as collect contributions to club activities.
+Note: if someone wants to make a tax-deductible donation, they will need to use the Foundation's give page.

-If your club is not listed in the eMarket, or you need to add items to your club's listing, or you need to make adjustments, use this form in WIN: https://win.wwu.edu/submitter/form/start/444603
+If your club is not listed in the eMarket, or you need to add items to your club's listing, or you need to make adjustments, use the eMarket Registration & Updates form in WIN.

-The Club Hub staff will coordinate the eMarket updates with you and WWU Financial Services.
+The Club Hub staff will coordinate the eMarket updates with you and with the WWU Financial Services staff.

 Be ready with a plan of how to get the merchandise to your customers.
 Will you have them pick it up from you?
 Will you ship the items?
 Where will you store the items?
 Who is responsible for coordinating sales and distribution?
 What happens if the person coordinating leaves or graduates from Western?